TimRoith/PercolationConvergenceRates/README.md

 |:--:|:--:|
 |Dimension $d=2$|Dimension $d=3$|

-Additionally, we want to evaluate the ratio convergence which we proved in \cref{prop:ratio_convergence_exp}.
+Additionally, we want to evaluate the ratio convergence which we proved in Proposition 5.4 of our paper.
 Therefore, we also compute

 $$